Flatiron Building: Second auction and renovation

 A second auction was scheduled for May 23, 2023, after Gural and his partners declined to exercise their option; prospective bidders reportedly needed a check for $100,000 to participate.
 In the second auction on May 23, the majority ownership group, composed of Gural, Newmark, Sorgente Group, and ABS Partners, purchased full control of the building with a winning bid of $161 million.
 Garlick did not submit a bid.
 Gural and his partners announced plans to convert all or part of the building to residences; they needed a permit from the city to proceed with the conversion.
 Daniel Brodsky's Brodsky Organization bought a controlling stake in the building in October 2023 and announced that, in partnership with GFP and Sorgente, he would convert the structure to residential condominiums.

 In August 2024, the building's developers filed plans to convert the stories above the ground floor into 38 condos, to be completed in 2026.
 The next month, Brodsky applied for a zoning variance from the city government, which would allow the entire building to be converted to residences; the existing zoning allowed no more than half of the building to be used for residential purposes.
 That October, Brodsky and his partners received a $357 million loan for the building's renovation from Tyko Capital.
 Studio Sofield was hired to design the interiors.
 In August 2025, the New York City Landmarks Preservation Commission (LPC) approved plans to illuminate the building's facade at night, making it the first time the building had permanent nighttime lighting.
 The next month, the New York Attorney General's office approved a condominium offering plan for the building, which called for apartments costing $10.95 million and $50 million each.
+The scaffolding was removed from the exterior in early 2026.
+That year, Jody Williams and Rita Sodi were hired to operate a restaurant in the building, Bar Pisellino Flatiron.
+By August 2026, fourteen of the thirty-six apartments had been sold.